 If you need to check the status of your membership, please email firstname.lastname@example.org, and we'll get back to you right away.
 If you would like to increase the level of your membership or become a member, please go to our membership page.

 All registration fees include $80 return water taxi fare from Homer to Tutka Bay Lodge.
 Participants are responsible for their own transportation to and from Homer, and we will facilitate opportunities for informal carpooling from Anchorage.
 Except for the water taxi, fees are non-refundable unless we have a replacement for your slot.
 If you must cancel due to unforeseen circumstances, you may substitute a replacement and we will do our best to assist by activating our wait list.
 A 10 percent cancelation fee will apply.

 In order to offer more writers the opportunity to participate, all accommodations will be shared this year.
 Please note too that Tutka Bay Lodge will only be open to registered participants during the retreat, In consideration of our 49 Writers community.

-Our hosts at Tutka Bay Lodge are offering the following complimentary activities: Hike with guide; kayaking with guide; cooking class; and yoga.
-Activities available for a fee are: Tutka Bay boat tour ($25); Halibut Cove/Gull Island boat tour ($100); 60-minute massage ($100); and 90-minute massage ($150).
+Our hosts at Tutka Bay Lodge offer the following complimentary activities—hike with guide, kayaking with guide, cooking class, and yoga.
+Available for a fee: Tutka Bay boat tour; Halibut Cove/Gull Island boat tour; 60-minute massage; and 90-minute massage.

 Past retreat leaders have included David Vann, Dani Shapiro, Pam Houston, Ron Carlson, Carolyn Forché, Gary Geddes, and Ann Eriksson.